Sesamoiditis—what is it?

 After working with many customers and drawing from my own experience, following are a few suggestions that I believe will help any runner suffering with pain under the big toe:

-- Heel lift also bends the Sesamoids in and puts undue pressure on the area, which is why a Zero Drop shoe should make sense for people dealing with Sesamoiditis.
+- Heel lift also crowds the Sesamoids together and puts undue pressure on the area, which is why a Zero Drop shoe should make sense for people dealing with

 - Gradually transition whenever wearing new shoes or insoles.
 Giving the foot time to adjust to new angles and other differences can help prevent pain.

 For a video that sheds some great light, please check out this fantastic video by Dr. Ray McClanahan and NW Foot and Ankle: http://www.youtube.com/watch?v=wLLjwAZVkrY.
 The Sesamoid portion comes just after the minute mark of the video.